Code-Institute-Submissions/MS1-Catsitting/README.md

 - As a potential customer, I want to contact the school so that I can make further queries about the courses and activities provided by the school.
 - As a potential customer, I want to visualize where the school is located so that I can assess if it's easily accessible from where I live.
 - As a potential customer, I want to know

+Existing customer
+- As an existing customer, I want to know what

 Site owner goals: intro
 - As a site owner, I want to do this so that I can achieve that